 These beautiful insects were found rignt outside my back door.
 They are Episyrphus balteatus commonly known by the rather lovely name 'Marmalade hover-fly'.
 Once I settled down by the dandelion they did not mind one bit, and I was able to study them for some time.
 They are abundant in most gardens in the summertime and they have been known to arrive in swarms from continental Europe.
 Aren't they just exquisite?
 The most remarkable thing about hoverflies of course is their flight.
 I study them for great periods of time and derive great pleasure in observing them going about their daily business.
 But oh, they live such criminally short lives though; their little colours all too soon fade away as old father time puts out the little marmalade stars one by one.

 How about this little fellow then.
 It's a water dragon Physignathus cocincinus and it behaves as if it is dead (It's called catalepsy) if it thinks it is in danger.
-How comical.
-This specimen was in a pet shop and obviously fancied a rest with a bit of shut eye whilst it was being handled.
-He's perfectly alright.
+If you handle your reptile they may do this, and the alternative is not to handle them which can alleviate stress.
+This specimen was in a pet shop and although perfectly alright (not ill or in pain) it is not too happy so look out for this and consider if you want to handle your Water Dragon or not.
 Of course, playing dead is not restricted to reptiles.
 Spiders do it as do many other animals - even humans are known to.

 I had kept an eye on this ladybird all winter in my garden.
 She was in hibernation next to my oil tank and the first rays of a spring morning lit up the insect as it still lay dormant.
 It remains to be seen if this individual will become a victim of the now notorious harlequin ladybird this summer.
 What does lie in store for her?
 Will she be a meal for a spider, a bird or even a bat?
 Will she procreate and extend the gene pool?
 I rather hope so.